Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 Self-made millionaires aren’t magicians.
 They’re people who made small, intentional choices over and over, even when no one noticed.

-They stay curious, stay disciplined, and most importantly, invest in themselves long before they see results.
+They stay curious, stay disciplined, and invest in themselves long before they see results.

 You don’t need to be extraordinary to begin.
 Just be consistent.
 Start with what you have and where you are.